mangrish/java-neo4j-ogm/README.md

 or grouping semantics (e.g. order a list of objects by a relationship property called 'weight' etc.).
 - If you only do things "the Spring way" then this project is probably not for you!

-#Roadmap

-## 0.1.x (NEXT)
-- ~~Fix delete semantics~~
-- ~~Add support for indexing and constraints~~
-- ~~Fix Transaction behaviour (client)~~
-- ~~Add List/Set/Array of Primitive Wrapper/String support~~
-- Add @Aggregate and @Include support which will automatically load aggregates and follow any fields in those Aggregates marked with @Include.
-- Update documentation
+#Feature Requests / Roadmap

+Do you have a feature request?
+[Create a new Issue](https://github.com/inner-loop/java-neo4j-ogm/issues/new).

-## 0.2.x
+## Backlog

-- Automatic registration of known convertible types
+- Automatic registration of default converters
-- Add list ordering by relationship weight property.
+- Fix Session/Transaction behaviour.
+- Add @Target annotation which will allow DDD style loading against the target's @Id in the referencing class.
+- Add performance tests against SDN 4.x
+- Introduce statement caching and 2nd Level Session Caching.
-- Add map support by relationship property.
+- Add support to weight Lists by a relationship property.
-- Introduce basic performance tests / introduce statement caching.

-## Further ahead
-- Remove required ```Long id``` implementation detail requirement from classes (with javassist).
+- Switch reflective code to Javassist.
+Remove required ```Long id``` field from classes.
-- Autocommit mode?
-- Add Spring @Transactional/PlatformTransactionManager support (separate repo)
+- Add Spring @Transactional Support
-- Add Guice Transaction support (separate repo)
+- Add Guice/Transaction support.